iMichaelOwolabi/text-redactor/README.md

 # text-redactor
 The text-redactor for everyday use.
 No abuse of the platform!

-Use responsibly and help others.
+Use responsibly and help others

 Thank You!